yeahtoastyz/OdroidGoWIFIHASHMONSTER/README.md

 MacOS:
 git clone https://github.com/hardkernel/ODROID-GO.git ~/Documents/Arduino/libraries/ODROID-GO

-You need to select the Ordoid ESP32 to upload the wifi hashmonster code Select Tools → Board → ODROID ESP32.
+You need to select the Odroid ESP32 to upload the wifi hashmonster code Select Tools → Board → ODROID ESP32.
 Select the proper COM port.
 If your ESP32 is not detecting on a COM port You may need this driver https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads
 Open the .INO file from the ESP32-WiFI-Hash-Monster